vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 ### Shopping reminder for two days prior to the appointment

-Carrying heavy grocery bags can be a challenge after getting a sore arm due to a vaccine.
+Carrying heavy grocery bags can be a challenge after having blood draw in an arm.

 ### Weather check reminder for two days prior to the appointment